redhat-na-ssa/demo-rosa-sagemaker/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+##  The Project
 ![](docs/ml-lifecycle-sm-ocp.png)

-There are a few Machine Learning (ML) demos available on [Red Hat OpenShift (RHOCP)](https://developers.redhat.com/products/red-hat-openshift-data-science/getting-started?extIdCarryOver=true&sc_cid=7013a0000038Aa7AAE); however, we didn't find one that really opened the toolbox for data science.
-We want to create a realistic end-to-end demonstration that Data Scientists could experience and explore possibilities of the tools available.

-Here's why:
-* If you are already using RHOCP for Apps, you should explore how easy it is to extend it for data science
-* You shouldn't have to become a senior administrator to run a demo, we should provide the automation to get you up and demo'ing with much effort
+Explore the data science toolbox that are in reach when you have Red Hat OpenShift on AWS.

-### About The Scenario
+### The Scenario
 The scenario we use was to train a model that could predict suspect attributes from an unknown fingerprint.
-For example, In the data center or in the field, this model could help downselect possible suspects given an unseen fingerprint.
+For example, in the data center or in the field, this model could help down-select possible suspects given an unseen fingerprint.
 Since we only had public data, the predictions are basic, but the possibilities are what we intend to inspire.

-### About the demo
+### The demo
 This demo covers several topics across the lifecycle for extending Red Hat OpenShift to perform common data science tasks from data ingestion to inference monitoring.

 Training Notebook             |  Inference UI :-------------------------:|:-------------------------:
 ![sagemaker notebook](docs/sagemaker-notebook.png) | ![gradion fingerprint user interface](docs/gradio-fingerprint-ui.png)

 See the <a href="#getting-started">Getting Started</a> to get started.